-We loved our Wadi Rum tour.
-Our Petra half day tour was exceptional.
-Then, the drive from Petra to Wadi Rum Protected Area was beautiful.
-Finally, our time in Wadi Rum Protected Area – on the Wadi Rum jeep tour, staying in our own Bedouin tents at our own Wadi Rum Bedouin camp and the Rum Sky Star Gazing show – made this day unforgettable.
+We loved our Wadi Rum day trip.
+It couldn’t have started any better than with our Petra half day tour.
+That was exceptional!
+Then, we were stunned by the beautiful drive from Petra to Wadi Rum Protected Area.
+Finally, our time in Wadi Rum – on the jeep tour, staying in our own Bedouin tents and the Rum Sky Star Gazing show – made this day truly unforgettable.
 If you need to see it all in a short time, then I’d highly recommend this amazing day in Jordan.

 We had many amazing experiences in Jordan.
 For more helpful tips for getting the most out of your time in Jordan, please refer to my other articles: